9 Processing

 Code

-# fit mean-variance relationship, decomposing
+# fit mean-variance relationship, decomposing variance into

-# variance into technical and biological components
+# technical and biological components

 dec <- modelGeneVar(spe)

-# select top HVGs (i.e. variance above trend)
+# select top HVGs

-sel <- getTopHVGs(dec, prop=0.1)
+sel <- getTopHVGs(dec, prop = 0.1)

 length(sel)